obieze375/telco-agentic-study-o.e/submission/Phase_3/Competition_Guidelines.md

 The `result/` folder must contain exactly the required output files described below.

 > [!NOTE]
+> IMPORTANT: The zip file should be submitted using HF (the most desirable option), git, or https://modelscope.cn.

+> [!NOTE]
 > IMPORTANT: The 3 selected winners for each track will have to also submit a technical report presenting the proposed solutions.

 ---